 According to the experts of climate modelling, "the current state of affairs is not satisfactory" (Barnett et al., 1999) in terms of prediction capabilities of the climate evolution and quantification of the related uncertainty.
-Moreover, the unpredictability of future climate in deterministic terms may be a structural characteristic of the climate system (rather than a matter of current weaknesses of models) since, according to von Storch et al. (2001), "climate must be considered as a stochastic system".
+Moreover, the unpredictability of future climate in deterministic terms may by a structural characteristic of the climate system (rather than a matter of current weaknesses of models) since, according to von Storch et al. (2001), "climate must be considered as a stochastic system".

 Therefore, probability-based methods may be good alternatives to quantify uncertainty, even under a varying climate.
-However, hydrological statistics, the branch of hydrology that deals with uncertainty, has been based on the implicit assumption of a stable climate.
-This disagrees with the fact that climate has changed irregularly on all time scales throughout the history of the Earth, as witnessed by long hydroclimatic time series.
-Observed shifts in such time series were often regarded as deterministic components (trends or jumps) and removed from the time series so that the residual could be processed using classical statistics.
+However, hydrologic statistics, the branch of hydrology that deals with uncertainty, has been based on the implicit assumption of a stable climate.
+This disagrees with the fact that climate has ever, through the planet history, changed irregularly on all time scales, as witnessed by long hydroclimatic time series.
+Observed shifts in such time series were often regarded as deterministic components (trends or jumps) and removed from the time series so that the residual can be processed using classic statistics.
 This would be an efficient approach if a deterministic model existed, which could explain these components and also predict their future.
-However, this is hardly the case, as most typically the trends or shifts are identified only a posteriori and expressed mathematically by equations lacking physical meaning (e.g. using linear regression) and thus applicable only to the relevant parts of the time series and not their future evolution.
+This, however, is hardly the case, as most typically the trends or shifts are identified only a posteriori and expressed mathematically by equations lacking physical meaning (e.g. using linear regression) and thus applicable only to the relevant parts of the time series and not in their future evolution.
 A more consistent alternative is to approach this behaviour in a stochastic manner.
-A stochastic basis for dealing with these shifts and trends is offered by simple scaling processes that are consistent with the assumption of hydroclimatic fluctuations on multiple time scales, a behaviour that is none other than the Hurst phenomenon.
-The Hurst coefficient is the exponent of the power-law relationship between the aggregated standard deviation at any time scale and the scale length.
+A stochastic basis for dealing with these shifts and trends is offered by simple scaling processes that are consistent with the assumption of hydroclimatic fluctuations on multiple timescales, a behaviour that is none other than the Hurst phenomenon.
+The Hurst coefficient is the exponent of the power-law relationship between the aggregated standard deviation at any timescale and the scale length.

-When the simple scaling hypothesis is employed and the typical statistical descriptors used in hydrological statistics are revisited under this hypothesis, it is found that:
+When the simple scaling hypothesis is employed and the typical statistical descriptors used in hydrologic statistics are revisited under this hypothesis it is found out that:

-- the classical sample average remains an unbiased estimator of the true mean, but its variance, which expresses the uncertainty of its estimation, is dramatically higher than the value given by the classical statistics; - the classical estimators of variance and standard deviation are no more unbiased and their variance is larger than that of the classical statistics; - the quantiles of a given distribution function differ from those of the classical statistics and their confidence intervals are radically wider than those implied by the classical statistics; - the classical estimators of cross-correlations between two variables remain almost unbiased, but those of autocorrelations are highly biased downward; the confidence intervals of the latter are much wider than those implied by the classical statistics.
+- the classic sample average remains an unbiased estimator of the true mean, but its variance, which expresses the uncertainty of its estimation, is dramatically higher than the value given by the classic statistics; - 2. the classic estimators of variance and standard deviation are no more unbiased and the variance thereof is larger than that of the classic statistics; - the quantiles of a given distribution function differ from those of the classic statistics and their confidence intervals are radically wider than those implied by the classic statistics; - 4. the classic estimators of cross-correlations between two variables remain almost unbiased, but those of autocorrelations are highly biased downward; the confidence intervals of the latter are much wider than those implied by the classic statistics.

-For all the above statistical descriptors, generalized estimators exist which are unbiased or almost unbiased under the simple scaling hypothesis.
-These estimators depend on the Hurst exponent H, in addition to the other dependencies used in classical statistics.
-The classical estimators are derived as special cases of the generalized estimators when H = 0.5.
+For all above statistical descriptors, generalized estimators exist which are unbiased or almost unbiased under the simple scaling hypothesis.
+These estimators depend on the Hurst exponent H, in addition to the other dependencies used in classic statistics.
+The classic estimators are derived as special cases of the generalized estimators when H = 0.5.
 The Hurst exponent itself has been considered as another statistic and an algorithm has been developed to estimate it, simultaneously with standard deviation, in an approximately unbiased manner.